I promise this challah with honey recipe is easier to make than you think. The end result is deliciously soft and tender eggy yeast bread.

-- 4 tablespoons kosher olive oil I use Pompeian brand
+- 4 tablespoons kosher olive oil (Pompeian)

-- 1 tablespoon of kosher or sea salt
+- 1 tablespoon kosher or sea salt

-- For wash: 1 egg and two tablespoons water
+- 1 egg

-- To the active yeast mixture add: Honey, Oil, Eggs, and Salt.
+- To the active yeast mixture add honey, oil, eggs, and salt.
 Stir with a whisk until well combined.
 Add in 4 cups of flour and stir with a sturdy wooden spoon until mixed in.1/2 cup honey, 3 eggs, 4 tablespoons kosher olive oil (Pompeian), 1 tablespoon kosher or sea salt, 7 cups bread flour

-- Pinch three ropes together at one end and then braid them, pinching together at the other end when done.
+- Pinch three ropes together at one end and then braid them, pinching them together at the other end when done.
 Fold the ends under the loaf to hide them, leaving a pretty braided dough.
 Place this carefully onto a greased baking sheet and repeat with the other loaf.